rebeccaferrell/CSSS508/Lectures/slides_week_5.md

 tidyr
 ===

-The `tidyr` package provides functions to take non-tidy data and make it tidy (or vice versa).
-It is similar to `reshape` in Stata or `varstocases` in SPSS.
+The `tidyr` package provides functions to tidy up data, similar to `reshape` in Stata or `varstocases` in SPSS.
 Key functions:

-* `gather`: takes a set of columns and rotates them down to make two new columns: one with the original column name (`key`), and one with the value (`value`)
+* `gather`: takes a set of columns and rotates them down to make two new columns: one storing the original column names (`key`), and one with the values in those columns (`value`)
-* `spread`: inverts of `gather` by taking two columns and rotating them up
+* `spread`: inverts `gather` by taking two columns and rotating them up
-* `separate`: pulls apart one column into multiple (common with freshly `gather`ed data where values were encoded in column names)
+* `separate`: pulls apart one column into multiple (common with freshly `gather`ed data where values had been embedded in column names)
-    + `extract_numeric` does a simple version of this for the common case when you just want to pull out the number part
+    + `extract_numeric` does a simple version of this for the common case when you just want grab the number part
+* `unite`: inverts `separate` by gluing together multiple columns into one character column (less common)

 gather
 ===